XiYun0/Technology-Stack/README.md

 # Technology stack and Road to work
-This warehouse is used to summarize my own technology stack and road to work.	:smirk::smirk::smirk:
+This warehouse is used to summarize my own technology stack and road to work.:smirk::smirk::smirk:

 ## :tea:Programming Language